 12. Larisa Sheptiko (6 January, 1938 – 2 June, 1979)

-She is one of the very women directors of Ukraine, who got some amount of recognition outside her country for her brilliant work.
+She is one of the very women directors of Ukraine, who got some recognition outside her country for her brilliant work.
 She started of as a cinematographer and had developed techniques to capture the shadow lights in fight sequences.
-Eventually she got into directing.
+Eventually, she got into directing.
 It was her perspective as a cinematographer that added a dimension to her directing skills.
-And these skills are evident in her movie ‘Wings’.
+And these skills are evident in her movie ‘Wings.’
 This movie got her some serious recognition.
 She became an established director after this movie was appreciated all over the country.
 But it was the movie ‘The Ascent’ that got her recognition worldwide.
 Also, she won her first Golden Bear award at the Berlin International Film Festival of 1977 for ‘The Ascent’.
 Her beautiful career was cut short by her death in a car accident which she suffered while searching for a location for her next movie.

 11. Juan Pablo Rebella (1 January ,1974 – 5 July , 2006)

 Juan was a director and an artist from Uruguay.
 But his movies were very different from his contemporaries.
-He with his childhood friend Pablo Stoll came into the limelight with his feature film ’25 Watts’ and exactly like the title, the movie was thrilling and electrifying.
+He, with his childhood friend Pablo Stoll, came into the limelight with his feature film ’25 Watts’, and exactly like the title, the movie was thrilling and electrifying.
 It had some scenes that were not necessarily action packed but still had enormous energy.
 Juan made that possible with his great hand-held camera work and his eye for editing.
 He could empower any dull scene and make it a live wire on-screen.
 His movie ‘Whisky’ garnered a great response at the 2004 Cannes Film Festival and also got him the Regard Original Award.
 He was brimming with promise until all that came to an end with his untimely death.
 He shot himself at the age of 32.

 10. Ritwik Ghatak (4 November, 1925 – 6 February, 1976)

 Ritwik Ghatak never received the same level of International recognition as Satyajit Ray, for his movies were more of literary masterpieces than visually engaging.
 He was born in Dhaka (East Bengal).
-But he had to immigrate to the Kolkata(West Bengal) with his family as a part of a huge refugee camp because of the Bengal famine of 1943.
+But he had to immigrate to Kolkata(West Bengal) with his family as a part of a huge refugee camp because of the Bengal famine of 1943.
 His works reflected the draconian systems in the country and the harsh realities of poverty.
 He also famously wrote the script of ‘Madhumati’(1958).
 A lot of his movies were remade into Hindi and were instant success.
-He had just started getting International recognition with films like ‘Nagarik’.
+He had just started getting international recognition for films like Nagarik.
 But before the world even took notice of the phenomenon of Ritwik Ghatak, he died of Tuberculosis in 1976.

 9. Kenneth Hawks (12 August, 1898 – 2 January, 1930)

 The world knows about the famous Howard Hawks and his brilliant directorial skills in the silent movie era.
 But his brother Kenneth Hawks isn’t well known.
 Movies like ‘Masked Emotions’ and ‘Such Men are Dangerous’ is the evidence of his eye for finer details.
-He made some breathtaking action scenes and also had some humour in him that reflected in his movies.
+He made some breathtaking action scenes and also had some humor in him that was reflected in his movies.
 There were a lot of times when Kenneth directed quite a few scenes for his brother’s movies which went onto became the soul of those movies.
 The most famous one being the chase sequence in ‘The Road to Glory’.
-But he died at an early age of 31, in a plane collision along with nine other crew members, marking a dark episode in the world of movies.
+But he died at the early age of 31 in a plane collision along with nine other crew members, marking a dark episode in the world of movies.

 8. Claudio Guerin Hill (15 January, 1939 – 16 February, 1973)